ropensci/GLMMcosinor/README.md

 v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 <!-- badges: end -->

-The goal of GLMMcosinor is to fit a generalised linear (mixed-) model (GLM) to circadian data that may be sourced but passing on the flexibility of the glmmTMB framework.
-For example, this includes the ability to use link functions appropriate for outcome variables that are gaussian, poisson, gamma, or binomial.
+The goal of `{GLMMcosinor}` is to fit a cosinor model to rhythmic data but allow the functionality of a generalised linear (mixed-) model (GLM) framework using `{glmmTMB}`.
+For example, this includes the ability to use link functions appropriate for outcome variables that are Gaussian, Poisson, Gamma, or Binomial.

-Existing statistical software for circadian data analyses (including `cosinor` or `circacompare`) allow the user to fit such data to a linear model, but many are limited in due to this; GLMMcosinor aims to be comprehensive and flexible.
-Hence, GLMMcosinor is an improvement of other implementations of similar algorithms in R. See table below for features available within different currently available software.
+Existing statistical software for circadian data analyses (including `cosinor` or `circacompare`) allow the user to fit such data using a regression model, but many are limited due to the lack being able to specify a link function, multiple components, or a heirachical structure.
+GLMMcosinor aims to be comprehensive and flexible and is an improvement of other implementations of the cosinor model in R or Python.
+See table below for features available within currently available methods.

-## Comparison to existing methods

 <img src="man/figures/methods-table.png" width="700px" alt="flextable formats" align="center" />